Skip to product information

 -Upgraded the suspension system.

--Incorporated multiple rows of PALS webbing on the bottom for securely attaching additional pouches and gear.
+-Incorporated multiple rows of PALS webbing on the pack bottom for securely attaching additional pouches and gear.
+The webbing strips also aide in resisting abrasion on the bottom.

 -Added an internal hydration bladder pocket with bladder hanger loop.

 What hardware is used?
-The side-release buckles, loops and ladderlocks, etc. are made in Colombia by Jordao, a Colombian company that has been manufacturing high-quality plastic hardware for over two decades.
-The zipper is a product of EKA Zippers, also made in Colombia.
-Good stuff all.
+The packs utilizing Lafayette Reebag fabric use hardware made in Colombia by Jordao, a Colombian company that has been manufacturing high-quality plastic hardware for over two decades.
+For packs made with U.S.A.
+Mil-Spec fabric, the hardware is U.S.A.-made, Mil-Spec, NIR compliant.

 What's the fabric?
-This version of the pack utilizes the excellent Lafayette Reebag* polyester fabric.
-In the Amazon rain forest, where it's hot, humid, and wet much of the time, high-quality polyester has proven to hold up better than nylon, and, unlike nylon, it doesn't absorb water or stretch when wet.
-It's the fabric of choice when extended exposure outdoors is the norm.
+For some versions, we utilize USA-made Mil-Spec 500D or 1000D nylon, but our go-to fabric is the Colombian made, and most excellent, Lafayette Reebag* polyester.
+In the Amazon rain forest, where it's hot, humid, and wet much of the time, this high-quality polyester has proven to hold up better than nylon and, unlike nylon, it doesn't absorb water or stretch when wet.
+It also has a higher heat tolerance than most nylons and doesn't stain as readily.
+Layfayette Reebag is the only polyester fabric we will use.
+This is because our field testing has shown it to be superior to all the other polyesters tested.
+It's our fabric of choice when hard use and extended exposure to the outdoors is the norm.

 *"Lafayette Reebag polyester fabric with "Lafgard" boasts a fluid repellency of 90%.
-Complies with AAMI PB70 Level 3.
-Reebag weighs 8.4 oz/sq yd (equivalent to 500 denier (500D) )."
+Complies with AAMI PB70 Level 3."
+Reebag weighs 8.4 oz/sq yd which is equivalent to 500 denier (500D).

 What do they weigh?
-The average weight of the packs is 5 lb.
-14 oz.
-This includes the waist belt and internal frame sheet with an aluminum stave.
-This weight is comparable to other well-known high-quality packs in this class.
-(Note: The frame with aluminum stave averages 9.0 oz. and the waist belt 8.0 oz.)
+The packs average 6 lbs 8 oz (2.9 Kg).
+This includes the waist belt and internal frame sheet with its aluminum stay.
+This weight is comparable to other well-known high-quality packs of the same approximate size in this class.

-NOTE: We had people from about 5’6” and 150 pounds up to 6’1” and 230ish lbs test the packs for fit and comfort out on hikes and weekend backpacking trips and all reported that, with a bit of adjustment, the packs fit great.
+NOTE: We had people ranging from about 5’6” and 150 pounds up to 6’1” and 230ish lbs testing the packs and all reported that, with a bit of adjustment, the packs fit great.

 View full details